antcont/LEXB/README.md

 # custom_MT
-## Python scripts for MT training (from web scraping to corpus cleaning)
+## Python scripts for corpus scraping and cleaning

 - `parallel_URLs_collection.py`:		collecting a parallel list of URLs of Italian and German laws from the LexBrowser database for subsequent text scraping.
 A first filtering is carried out based on a blacklist of terms in the Italian law title.